djhshih/exercise-mol-biol/README.md

 A ovarian cancer sample (100 mg) was homogenized in 1 mL of TRIZOL reagent in a 1.5 mL tube.
 After adding 0.2 mL volume of chloroform, the tube was vortexed, incubated, and centrifuged at 200g for 15 min.
-You expect to see three phases in the tube.
+You did not see three phases in the tube.

 1. Which phase contains the RNA?
 Which phase contain protein?
 Why?